 Sequenced Messages

 Sequenced Get Data Messages are used to provide one specifically addressed Decoder multiple feedback cutouts in order to transmit a larger amount of data to the System.
 The Get Data message encoding was chosen to be as short as possible in order to maximize the number of feedback cutouts per second.
-For this reason the Get Data message does not contain any address information.
-There is still a requirement that only one Decoder may transmit in any one RailCom cutout window, and Decoders implementing this Standard have to operate a simple state machine that defines whether they are selected to transmit in the cutout.
+For this reason, the Get Data message does not contain any address information.
+There is still a requirement that only one Decoder may transmit in any one cutout window, and Decoders implementing this Standard have to operate a simple state machine that defines whether they are selected to transmit in the cutout.

 The sequence looks as follows: